Fraunhofer-IIS/ogrp/README.md

 OGRP is a protocol based on JSON ([RFC4627]).

 For the use in RPC, zerorpc (<http://zerorpc.dotcloud.com/>) is recommended as a transport mechanism.
-For non-RPC use other mechanisms may be used, e.g. plain TCP socket, a file, a serial line with a wrapping wire protocol.
+Other mechanisms may be used for non-RPC, e.g. plain TCP socket, a file, a serial line with a wrapping wire protocol all using [NDJ](http://en.wikipedia.org/wiki/Line_Delimited_JSON).
+Files containing OGRP should have the filename extension *.ogrp*.

 OGRP is meant to be extendable and future-proof rather than optimized regarding performance for a specific case.
 Many messages are not defined but